RainbowJM/human-centered-design-2223/README.md

 By ignoring conventions, I achieved the design improvements below, among others.</details>

 - Used speech recognition for copy and paste.
+- Created simple commands for copy and paste.

 ### Add nonsense
 <details><summary>Description</summary>Add nonsense is about adding useless features or simply because it's fun.